PawseySC/singularity-containers/_episodes/23-web-rstudio.md

 ```
 {: .bash}

-Note the `-c` flag for `singularity exec`, used to avoid sharing directories such as `/tmp` with the host, and thus to better clean up the session upon exit.
+Note the `-C` flag for `singularity exec`, used to isolate the container from the host, including the use of a volatile `/tmp` directory instead of the host one, to better clean up the session upon exit.
+As a by product, shell environment is also isolated, which is way we're defining `USER` and `PASSWORD` prefixing them with `SINGULARITYENV_`.
 If everything is fine, no output will be printed.

 Now, open your web browser, and type the following as URL: `<Singularity machine IP Address>:8787`.
 The `IP` can be replaced with `localhost` if you're running locally on your laptop or workstation.